Experienced Offshore Injury Lawyers

 When are Offshore Injuries a Matter of Negligence?

 While these jobs are inherently dangerous, that does not mean an injury that occurs offshore is not preventable.
 Most injuries in these situations are preventable and typically result from negligence, relaxed safety procedures, or defective equipment.

 The most common types of negligence that lead to offshore injuries include:

 - Failure to remove and secure decks and equipment;

 - Overworking employees and not providing adequate breaks;

 - Inability to identify poor sea or weather conditions.

 Contact an Experienced Maritime Injury Attorney in New Orleans, LA

-Maritime law and the Jones Act provide you with protections if you are injured while working offshore.
+Maritime law and the Jones Act provide you with protection if you are injured while working offshore.
 Whether your injury occurred on an oil rig, tugboat, barge, or crew ship, contact Shlosman Law Firm immediately.

 Thomas Shlosman can help you receive the compensation you deserve for your injuries, including medical costs, lost wages, and other damages.
-Schedule a free case evaluation with an attorney now at 504-826-9427 or request information about our services online.
+Schedule a free case evaluation with an offshore injury attorney now at 504-826-9427 or request information about our services online.